-The minimum cross-sectional dimensions of structural members should be as specified in Sections 2.4 to 2.9.
+The minimum cross-sectional dimensions of structural members should be as specified in Sections 2.4 to 2.9 in this appendix.
 The timber sizes listed in this section are the nominal sizes for rough sawn timber.
 Where this appendix nominates an alternative use of a higher grade seasoned dressed timber, the equivalent dressed size may be used.